The difference between British and American mattresses?

 To begin, let’s examine British mattress sizes, which for many of our readers may be the more familiar of the two.

 British mattress sizes begin at ‘Single’, a common size for individuals sleeping alone, children or guest bedrooms.
-The next size in the UK tends to be a ‘Double’: a common choice for individuals who require a little more room when sleeping, or couples who have limited floor space.
+The next standard size in the UK tends to be a ‘Double’: a common choice for individuals who require a little more room when sleeping, or couples who have limited floor space.
 An in-between mattress size which has gained in popularity in the UK in recent years is the ‘three quarter’, running to 4ft wide by 6’3” – in the middle of the Single and Double size options (see chart below).
-This ‘three quarter size’, or small double, is ideal for individuals who need a little extra space where a double bed simply won’t fit into the bedroom.
+This ‘three quarter size’, or small double, is ideal for individuals who need a little extra space tan offered by a single bed, but where a double mattress simply won’t fit into the bedroom.

 The next size up after the Double, is the option of the King-size mattress: which, confusingly, bears no relation to the American mattress of the same name!
-The British king-size mattress is 5’0” x 6’6”, and is a popular choice for couples and those who require an extra few inches of length on top of that offered by the standard Double size.
-Finally, British mattress manufacturers make a ‘Super King’; the largest mattress commonly offered in England, measuring 6’0” by 6′ 6”.
+The British king-size mattress is 5’0” x 6’6” (150cm x 200cm), and is a popular choice for couples and those who require an extra few inches of length on top of that offered by the standard Double size.
+Finally, British mattress manufacturers make a ‘Super King’; the largest mattress commonly offered in the United Kingdom, measuring 6’0” by 6′ 6”.

 American mattress sizes